siddhapurahet/File-Organization-using-nodeJs/README.md

 # File-Organization-using-nodeJs

 --> The repository contains a project of organizing file structure to specific folder based on the extension that the file has.
-The code is been pushed in the master branch <br>
+The code is been pushed in the master branch. *Some extra files and folders are created just for the testing purpose. <br>
 --> Programming Languae : NodeJs. <br><br>

 --> Commands for different functionality : <br>